Sign In Forgot Password

 Click here to email Rabbi Karen.

-Ariana Hershon, Director of Education
+Ariana Hershon, Executive Director

 In 2015 Ariana joined the staff at Congregation B’nai Tikvah in Deerfield, Illinois as the Youth Director focusing on teens.
 Her professional role evolved and grew over seven years in Chicago and at Congregation B’nai Tikvah.
 She served as the Director of Education, Youth and Family Engagement, overseeing the Religious School, community programming, Shabbat engagement, teens and young families.
-This journey led Ariana back home to the greater Boston community and now to Temple Beth David!
-Ariana brings her passion for Jewish community and learning to our Shorashim and Double Chai education programs.
+This journey led Ariana back home to the greater Boston community and now to Temple Beth David, where she served as Director of Education the past two years.
+Ariana brings her passion for Jewish community and programming to Temple Beth David.
+In her free time, Ariana enjoys traveling, baking and spending time with her family!

 Click here to email Ariana.